mui/material-ui/docs/data/joy/customization/theme-shadow/theme-shadow.md

 The `shadowChannel` value must be rgb channels, e.g. `187 187 187`.
 :::

-## Customizing shadow on an element
+## Customizing shadows on an element

 To customize a shadow color or shadow ring on a specific instance, use the raw value from the `theme.shadow.*`.

-:::info
+:::warning
 **Don't** use shadows from `theme.vars` or the shorthand syntax `{ shadow: '{key}' }`.
 :::